Luke's Notes

 Slaying the neoliberal beast: pensions disputes

 In an interview with a student journalist covering the ongoing pensions disputes, Tickell said that strikes don't work.
 Sustained industrial action over the next few years showed the opposite.
 Many staff were radicalised during the pensions dispute which ultimately led to significant gains for university staff.
 Tickell was on the employers' side on the pensions Joint Negotiating Committee of employers and unions.
-The Universities Superannuation Scheme (USS) had put forward totally implausibely based proposals for reform of the pension scheme that would have hugely deleterious effects on staff.
+The Universities Superannuation Scheme (USS) had put forward totally implausibly based proposals for reform of the pension scheme that would have hugely deleterious effects on staff.
 Tickell said there was no choice, universities could not afford the current pensions arrangements.
 What USS and the employers did not reckon with was a membership packed full of people with expertise on pensions and professional researchers able to expose the flimsy case the employers put forward.
 Even the Financial Times sympathised with the staff strikes that followed.

 In a 1995 academic paper Tickell, a critical geographer, had used the phrase 'Slay the neoliberal beast'.
 It was seen to have not been adhered to by him when he became a senior manager.
 The slogan appeared on ironic banners in protests against the pensions reforms.
 His national role in the pensions negotiations led the neoliberal quip to appear on billboards well beyond Sussex.
 He was not the only critical geographer to go into management and show another side.
 Nigel Thrift, VC at Warwick, waded in, instigating forceful suppression of student occupiers.